Want to plan your trip to Vietnam but don’t know where to start? Don’t panic — we have the perfect 14-day guide to Vietnam to get you through!

 Next up: An overnight train to Nha Trang!
 I’ve written a blog post especially about hints and tips for taking night trains in Vietnam.

-Nha Trang: 2 nights and 1 night train
+Guide to Vietnam: Nha Trang (2 nights and 1 night train)

 Oh how we loved Nha Trang!
 There was a real relaxed, hippy beach town vibe from this place and we loved it as soon as we stepped off the night train at 4am!